 There was never a doubt that I wanted to stand for my marriage, regardless of what the world told me to do.
 God showed me divorce extracted a high price.
 One I simply wasn't willing to pay.
-There were people telling me to get a divorce and move on with my life, that I deserved better, but all I wanted to do was what God wanted me to do and that is it.
+There were people telling me to get a divorce and move on with my life, that I deserved better, but all I wanted to do was what God wanted me to do.
 I knew that standing was what God wanted me to do and I never let the thought of divorce even enter my mind.

-Some may support your stand for your marriage and your fight against the enemy, while some may totally disagree, but all that matters is that you do what God wants you to do.
+Some may support your stand for your marriage while some may totally disagree.
+All that matters is that you do what God wants you to do.
 Those that disagree with you might make their voice heard daily, or they might even walk out of your life because of it.
 You need to remember, one day we will all have to face judgment and have to be responsible for the things we did.
-All those people who had opinions about your situation will not be with you when you have to answer to God.
 You have to do what you know is right.

 I prayed, trusted God and knew His will would be done.
 I basically handed my marriage to Him and waited for things to be done in His timing, not mine.
 I was waiting for His intervention.
 Through that, God taught me patience and perseverance.
 Three months later, he returned home!